Underwater noises detected in area of search for missing Titanic sub, Coast Guard says

 Pakistani businessman Shahzada Dawood, his son Suleman, British explorer Hamish Harding and French explorer Paul-Henri Nargeolet were on the sub, along with Stockton Rush, the CEO of OceanGate Expeditions, the U.S.-based company that planned the voyage.

-If the sub is found in time, Frederick said it was difficult to describe what a deep-sea rescue would exactly entail.
+If the sub is found in time, Frederick said, it was difficult to describe what a deep-sea rescue would entail.

 "That's a question that then the experts need to look at what is the best course of action for recovering the sub, but I think it's going to depend on that particular situation," he said.